lollcat/RL-Process-Design/README.md

-# Deep Reinforcement Learning for Design of Chemical Engineering Processes
+# Deep Reinforcement Learning for Design/Synthesis of Chemical Engineering Processes

 ## See Report Document for future plans